Careers

 The Dental Assisting National Board (DANB) issues certifications for dental assistants.
 In order to qualify for the Certified Dental Assistant (CDA) exam, you must meet one of the following three criteria:

-1. Graduate from a CODA-accredited dental assisting or dental hygiene program AND current CPR from a DANB-accepted provider.
+1. Graduate from a CODA-accredited dental assisting or dental hygiene program AND current hands-on CPR, BLS or ACLS from a DANB-accepted provider.

-2. High school graduate or equivalent AND a minimum of 3,500 hours of approved work experience AND current CPR certification from a DANB-accepted provider.
+2. High school graduate or equivalent AND a minimum of 3,500 hours of approved work experience AND current hands-on CPR, BLS or ACLS certification from a DANB-accepted provider.

-3. Former DANB CDA status or graduate from a CODA-accredited DDS or DMD program or graduate from a dental degree program outside the U.S. or Canada AND current CPR from a DANB-accepted provider.
+3. Former DANB CDA status or graduate from a CODA-accredited DDS or DMD program or graduate from a dental degree program outside the U.S. or Canada, or graduate from or enrollment in a post-baccalaureate program affiliated with a U.S. or Canadian dental school on DANB’s list of accepted post-baccalaureate programs AND current hands-on CPR, BLS or ACLS from a DANB-accepted provider.

 At Delta Technical College, Dental Assisting Program students at the Ridgeland, MS campus are required to take two of the three DANB (Dental Assisting National Board) certification exams: RHS (Radiology Health & Safety) and ICE (Infection Control Exam).